 There are four options available for interested instructors/departments:

-- Create a single course that can be taken for free or if the students chooses, they may pay for a certificate
+- Create a single course that can be taken for free or if the student chooses, they may pay for a certificate

 - Develop a degree program